 There’s a lot of blood, sweat and tears in each painting.
 They take time, and that time matters.
 For Josh it is about meeting with the painting and working out what is and isn’t working until the connection is right.
 That’s what makes the process so personal.

-Josh shares the personal story behind this collection.
+We share a snippet of Josh's personal story behind this collection.

-These trees, most of which have looked the same since we first met, are now a source of reassuring familiarity in a time when everything else in the world seems to be changing so quickly.
+"These trees, most of which have looked the same since we first met, are now a source of reassuring familiarity in a time when everything else in the world seems to be changing so quickly.

 As a small kid I remember scrambling over the sprawling roots of the Moreton Bay Fig trees, the roots wide and high and bulbous.
 We would find one to call our own horse and clamber up onto it’s back before slapping it’s flanks and galloping off side-by-side into the distance.
 Or you could magically disappear by slipping down between the roots into a hidey hole, as confused siblings searched all around you.